Do you want to get a head start planning your 2026 calendar?

 Spring cleaning dates

 Love the feeling of newly spring cleaned home?
-Schedule a couple of spring cleaning dates for yourself so you’ll have a neat and tidy home when the weather gets warmer.
+Schedule a couple of spring cleaning dates for yourself.
+This way, you’ll have a neat and tidy home when the weather gets warmer.

 Project/assignment start, end, and due dates